-There has been much discussion recently about new computer surveillance technology called FinSpy, specifically engineered to avoid detection by standard antivirus software such as Kaspersky or Symantec.
-It is produced by a British company called Gamma Group, and is sold routinely to police for criminal investigations, but presumably is available for use during protests, or planning for protests.
-It can grab images from computer screens, record Skype chat, turn on cameras and microphones, and log keystrokes.
+There has been much discussion about computer surveillance technology called FinSpy, specifically engineered to avoid detection by standard antivirus software such as Kaspersky or Symantec.
+It is produced by an Anglo-German company called Gamma Group, and is sold routinely to authorities and police for criminal investigations, but presumably is available for use during protests, or planning for protests.
+It can grab images from computer screens, record Skype chats, turn on cameras and microphones, and log keystrokes.
 Some have claimed that mobile versions of the spyware are available for all major mobile phones.
 There are published reports of the spyware being installed in the computers of protesters/activists, and being used to track their emails.